LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 **`-k, --kmer-lens INT,INT,...`**

 The *k*-mer lengths used for the contigging rounds.
 MHM2 performs one or more contigging rounds, each of which performs *k*-mer counting, followed by a deBruijn graph traversal, then alignment and local assembly to extend the contigs.
 Typically, multiple rounds are used with increasing values of *k*; the shorter values are useful for low abundance genomes, whereas the longer *k* values are useful for resolving repeats.
-This option defaults to `-k 21,33,55,77,99`, which is fine for reads of length 150.
-For shorter or longer reads, it may be a good idea to adjust these values, for example, for reads of length 101, a better set is usually `-k 21,33,47,63`.
+This option defaults to `-k 21,31,47,63,95` for reads of average length at least 130, and to `-k 21,31,47,63` for shorter reads.
+For reads longer than 150, it may be a good idea to adjust these values, for example, adding 121.
 Also, each round of contigging takes time, so the overall assembly time an be reduced by reducing the number of rounds, although this will likely reduce the quality of the final assembly.

 **`-s, --scaff-kmer-lens INT,INT,...`**

 The *k*-mer lengths used for the scaffolding rounds.
 In MHM2, the contigging rounds are followed by one or more scaffolding rounds.
 These rounds usually proceed from a high *k* to a low one, i.e. the reverse ordering of contigging.
-This option defaults to `-s 99,33`.
-The first value should always be set to the final `k` used in contigging, e.g. for reads of length 101 with parameter `-k 21,33,47,63`, the scaffolding values could be `-s 63,33`.
+This option defaults to `-s 95,47,31` for reads of length greater than 130, and to `\s 47,31` for shorter reads.
+The first value should always be set to the final `k` used in contigging, e.g. for reads of length 250 with parameter `-k 21,33,47,63,95,121`, the scaffolding values could be `-s 121,63,31`.
 More rounds may improve contiguity but will likely increase misassemblies.
 To disable scaffolding altogether, set this value to 0, i.e. `-s 0`.

 **`--min-ctg-print-len INT`**